Thursday, December 25, 2025

 Day 2 - There is no rose

 Lucy Walker (b.
 1998) is quickly establishing her place as one of Britain’s foremost emerging compositional voices.
-She is gaining repute for her vibrant choral writing, which composer Bob Chilcott describes as "full of light, and beautifully crafted."
-Walker is passionate about making music, especially choral music, accessible and inclusive, and her compositions and teaching work aim to reflect this mission.
-Her thoughtful setting of There is no rose flows between swells of emotion and warm chromatic inflections in the Latin refrains.
-This piece captures the natural emphases of the anonymous 15th century text, seamlessly moving between irregular and simple time signatures. (from Oxford University Press)
+Her vibrant choral writing has been described as "full of light and beautifully crafted."
+Walker is passionate about making music - especially choral music - accessible and inclusive, and her compositions and her work teaching other upcoming musicians reflects this mission.
+Walker’s setting of There is no rose flows between swells of emotion and warm chromatic inflections in the Latin refrains.
+The piece captures the natural emphases of the anonymous 15th century text, seamlessly moving between irregular and simple time signatures. (from Oxford University Press)

 Alleluia . . .